sanamhub/dt-dotnet-rest/1_introduction_to_restful_apis/readme.md

 > [!TIP]
 > POST/PATCH based on create or update operation behind the scene

-If you wanna delete a rating:
+If you wanna delete the ratings

 `DELETE /movies/1/ratings`

+If you wanna delete a rating

+`DELETE /movies/1/ratings/1`